rehierl/node-tree-outliner/1-2-0-node-trees/1-3-inner-outer-sets.md

 reached beginning with, and including (or excluding) the defining node".

 `IS(n)` and `OS(n)` only differ in the defining node `n`.
-Because of that, the inner set of a node is a strict subset to the node's outer set.
-In addition to that, the outer set of a descendant is a strict subset to the outer sets of its ancestors.
+Because of that, the inner set of a node is a strict subset to its outer set.
+In addition to that, the outer set of a descendant `d` of `n` is a strict subset to the outer sets of its ancestors.

 * `(#IS(n) == #OS(n)-1)`
 * `(IS(n) strict-subset-of OS(n))`
 * `(OS(d) strict-subset-of OS(n))`, if `(d descendant-of n)`

 Note that the outer sets of siblings are disjoint.
 That is because no descendant of a node is also a descendant of the node's siblings.
+(The rooted paths of both nodes split apart in the node's parent).
 For that to be false, a node would need to have more than one parent.
-Because of that, the inner set of a node is the disjoint union of the outer sets of its child nodes.
+Hence, the inner set of a node is the disjoint union of the outer sets of its child nodes.

 * `(OS(n) disjoint-to OS(s))`, if `(s sibling-of n)`
 * also, `(OS(n) disjoint-to OS(d))`, if `(d descendant-of s)`

-Note that, if a parent has one child only, then the parent's inner set is equal to the outer set of its only child.
-Also, the inner sets of leaf nodes are empty.
+Note that, if a parent has one child only, then the parent's inner set is equal to the outer set of its child.
+The inner sets of leaf nodes are therefore empty.

 * `(IS(n) == OS(c))`, if `(CN(n) == {c})`
 * `(IS(l) == {})`, if `(l in LN)` - i.e. `(CN(n) == {})`